fatehitech/epoch-app/readme.md

 ### Session Details

-Info button on each task shows details of the session:
+Info button on each session shows details of the session:

 * start time
 * end time